skarrea/HC-docs/docs/data-treatment.md

 ### 5. Documentation and Traceability

-All projects should maintain documentation (e.g., ReadME file) covering:
+All projects should maintain documentation (e.g., README file) covering:

 - Data sources.